abstools/abstools/README.md

 * `frontend` - the ABS frontend as well as several backends like the Java backend and the Maude backend

-* `abs-docs` - a markdown-flavored ABS manual, currently being written
+* `abs-docs` - a markdown-flavored ABS manual, currently being written.
+  It is available online at http://docs.abs-models.org.

 * `Documentation` - a complete LaTeX ABS reference manual, still mostly up-to-date